geosolutions-it/geostore/geoserver/README.txt

     * Install the auth key module in GeoServer.
     * Go to the authentication page and scroll into the 'Authentication Filters' section
 	* Click 'Add new'.
-	* Inside the 'New authentication Filter' page clieck on authkey module.
+	* Inside the 'New authentication Filter' page click on authkey module.
 	* Insert the name (i.e. 'geostore').
 	* Leave authkey as parameter name.
 	* Select the 'User Property' as 'Authentication key user mapper'.
 	* Select the created geostore's 'User/Group Service'.
+	* Click on 'Syncronize user/group service'.
+	* Save.
     * Go into the authentication page and open default filter chain.
-    * Add auth key and put it on top, and save.
+    * Add 'geostore' into the 'Selected' filters and put it on top, and save.